liip/LiipImagineBundle/README.md

 thus allowing you to serve your images from literally anywhere.

 The example service definition shows how to use a stream wrapped by the [Gaufrette](https://github.com/KnpLabs/Gaufrette) filesystem abstraction layer.
+In order to have this example working, you need to register the stream wrapper first, refer to the [Gaufrette README](https://github.com/KnpLabs/Gaufrette/blob/master/README.markdown) on how to do this.

 ``` yaml
 services: